-Everyone has a slip-up every now and then, walking along a pavement, uneven gravel, wet floors and even in rainy weather.
+Everyone has or will likely slip and fall whether walking along a pavement, uneven gravel, on wet floors or even in rainy weather.

 Is the owner of the premises liable for a ‘slip and fall’ injury?

 In the case of public areas, the local municipality and government are responsible for any personal injury claims.
 Business and property owners are legally responsible for private properties, holding a “duty of care” towards the public that uses their premises.

 The majority of property and business owners are protected by liability insurance, the purpose of which is to compensate injured parties and to cover legal costs which may arise due to negligent acts or omissions.
 However, this insurance also covers the owner from certain cases of personal injury, so if you are injured it is important to consult a legal specialist in processing your claims.

 Tips for dealing with slip and fall claims

 Personal injuries resulting from “slip and fall” accidents most commonly occur in shopping centres, on pavements and function venues.